Go to main content

 Why we engage

 The best choice a smoker can make is to quit tobacco and nicotine altogether.
-For adults who don’t quit smoking, we aim to ensure their full awareness of the existence of smoke-free products and of the benefits of switching to these alternatives, versus continued smoking, and support them in this conversion journey so that as many adult smokers who would otherwise continue to smoke as possible will switch to them and never return to cigarettes.
-We do this by taking a consumer-centric approach to developing scientifically-substantiated nicotine-containing products, and commercializing these better alternatives that aim to meet adult smokers’ preferences and needs.
+For adults who do not quit smoking, we aim to ensure their full awareness of the existence of smoke free products and of the benefits of switching to these alternatives, versus continued smoking, and support them in this conversion journey so that as many adult smokers who would otherwise continue to smoke as possible will switch to them and never return to cigarettes.
+We do this by taking a consumer-centric approach to developing scientifically substantiated nicotine-containing products, and commercializing these better alternatives that aim to meet adult smokers’ preferences and needs.

 How we engage